Incredible Biodiversity! It is estimated that Belize has about 90 distinct types of ecosystems within its 9,000 square miles of tropical land.

 Qualified Retired Persons Program

-Are you a citizen of Canada, the United States or the United Kingdom and looking to retire in tropical paradise?
+Are you a citizen of Canada, the United States or the United Kingdom and looking to retire in a tropical paradise?
 If you are at least 45 years old, you could qualify for Belize’s retirement program.

 The Belize government has established one of the best foreign retirement programs in the world with its QRP Program!
 You don’t need to be officially retired, you qualify if you are at least 45 years old and are able to prove a savings income of at least $1000 per month (if derived from a pension) or $2000 per month (if from investments) to be deposited in a Belize bank.